oop-group/lightDB/README.md

 # lightDB
-A very weak light DB.
+A very weak light DB for oop.